awsdocs/iam-user-guide/doc_source/access_policies_managed-versioning.md

 1. In the navigation pane, choose **Policies**\.

 1. In the list of policies, choose the policy name of the policy to set the default version of\.
-You can use the **Filter** menu and the search box to filter the list of policies\.
+You can use the search box to filter the list of policies\.

 1. Choose the **Policy versions** tab\.
 Select the check box next to the version that you want to set as the default version, and then choose **Set as default**\.